sokanacollectiveCRM/documentation/docs/backend/implementation.md

 ## Overview

+## Supabase Implementation

-This page serves as a basic overview of how we used supabase to implement the functions defined in our interfaces.
+This section serves as a basic overview of how we used supabase to implement the functions defined in our interfaces.

 ### PDF creation